thelikith/asic-design-class/README.md

 **Steps to do Timing Analysis**
 - Clock period = 9.45ns
-- Setup uncertainty and clock transition will be 5% of clock
+- Setup uncertainty and clock transition is 5% of clock
-- Hold uncertainty and data transition will be 8% of clock.
+- Hold uncertainty and data transition is 8% of clock.

 ```
 cd /home/likith/OpenSTA/app